BryceCanyonCounty/bcc-customblips/README.md

 ```

 #### INSTALATION

 - place `mwg_customblips` in your resources folder
 - add `ensure mwg_customblips` to your `resources.cfg`.
 - restart server, enjoy.

 #### DEPENDENCIES

 None

 #### SUPPORT

-Feel free to create an issue if you need assitance or have issues.
-You can also visit my [official support discord](https://discord.gg/BSmJQbtBQ8).
+Feel free to create an issue if you need assitance or have issue

 #### Credits

 - Vorp dev team for information on how to place blips.